 An SMSF is allowed to borrow money to acquire an asset which the fund is not otherwise prohibited from acquiring, however strict rules apply.
 All loans must be undertaken through a limited recourse borrowing arrangement (LRBA) which means the lender’s rights are limited to the asset that’s being acquired, this is to minimise the risk to other assets within the fund.

-Evans says that like everything within an SMSF, it must comply with the sole purpose test which states that your fund needs to be maintained for the sole purpose of providing retirement benefits to your members, or to their dependants if a member dies before retirement.
+It must comply with the sole purpose test which states that your fund needs to be maintained for the sole purpose of providing retirement benefits to your members, or to their dependants if a member dies before retirement.
 Therefore buying a property should be looked at objectively in terms of whether or not it represents a good investment in the first place, with particular consideration given to timeframe.

 Another limitation imposed under the LRBA rules is that, while normal repairs and maintenance may be undertaken, improvements and renovations are not allowed using money borrowed under the LRBA.
 So you can’t, for example, use borrowed money to add additional rooms to a residential property.
 However, you can use non-borrowed money, such as accumulated funds held by the SMSF, to improve (or repair or maintain) an asset.
 However, any improvements must not result in the acquirable asset becoming a different asset.